godotengine/godot-docs/classes/class_spotlight.rst

 | *Getter*  | get_param()      |
 +-----------+------------------+

 The maximal range that can be reached by the spotlight.
+Note that the effectively lit area may appear to be smaller depending on the :ref:`spot_attenuation<class_SpotLight_property_spot_attenuation>` in use.
+No matter the :ref:`spot_attenuation<class_SpotLight_property_spot_attenuation>` in use, the light will never reach anything outside this range.